stevenli5/CalculatorApp/README.md

 4. Determine the result of 99 / 0.
 Input "99" in the display, press "÷", press "0", and press "=".
 Expected Result: Error 1
 Actual Result: Error 1

+5. Determine the result of square root of negative 5.
+Input "5" in the display, press "( - )", and press "√".
+Expected Result: Error 2
+Actual Result: Error 2

-5. Clear the Screen and Enable Dark Mode.
+6. Clear the Screen and Enable Dark Mode.
 Press "Clear and Enable Dark Mode".
 Expected Result and Actual Result:
 ![image](https://user-images.githubusercontent.com/60322211/88239628-ecc5ec00-cc52-11ea-9a1d-e12ece1b180b.png)